Podcast: Play in new window | Download

 Can climate catastrophe be averted?

-In this show, we welcome Professor Richard Schwartz, Ph.D., to discuss Can climate catastrophe be averted?
-And we speak about the pressing issue of climate change, and how global catastrophe could be averted.
-Of course, we speak about the value of adopting plant-based diets in reducing greenhouse gas emissions.
+In this show, we welcome Professor Richard Schwartz, Ph.D., to discuss whether a looming climate catastrophe be averted.
+He discusses the pressing issue of climate change, and how the widespread adoption of vegetarian and vegan diets are key to literally saving the earth.

 Vegan and vegetarian diets are not just the latest trend.
 According to climate experts, these diets could actually help mitigate the effects of climate change.